Contribution from Adele Brunner

 852 & Beyond — Hong Kong skyline print

 We love The Line – City Skyline series from 852 & Beyond, silhouetted skylines of around 60 world cities that can be wall mounted indoors and out.
-Made from laser-cut steel, the distinctive Hong Kong skyline comes in several sizes in a black finish (HK$160/$340/$990) as well as 24K gold plate ($450).
+Made from laser-cut steel, the distinctive Hong Kong skyline comes in several sizes in a black finish (HK$160/$340/$990) as well as 24K gold-plated ($450).
 An innovative memento of the city most of us call home.

 Find them: Online store